Who we are

 „I am prepared to break the law and go to prison because of any stupid law that wants to ban so called gay propaganda.
 We will not give up our struggle!“

 Sibylle along with many other women, every year, could spend months organising the “Lesbenkulturtage”, a cultural event week especially for lesbian women.
 This also gives the chance for activists from Ukraine to take part.
 Since 2016, she’s speaking for Munich Kyiv Queer, too, a group she has co-founded.
-Having studied Slavic cultures, Sibylle is happy about the Kyiv project of the Munich LGBT-community.
+Having studied Slavic cultures, Sibylle is happy about the Ukrainian project of the Munich LGBT-community.
 She long argues against injustices and she can be tough.
 She knows that in the contact group it is not just about one side helping the other.
 Both sides can learn from each other.
 Sibylle brings not just her language skills, but her organisational talent.
 Eastern Europe has always fascinated her.

 „I always realise how little we know about Eastern Europe, although it is mentioned in the news almost every day.
 The contact group is for me the chance to open a window between the cultures.“